endophage/endophage.com/content/post/style-doesnt-matter.md

 line or the next line, or prefer underscores vs camelCase.

-When you work as part of a team, the purpose of coding style is to create a uniformity to the code, such that any member of the team not only knows What to expect, but knows what is expected of them.
+When you work as part of a team, the purpose of coding style is to create a uniformity to the code, such that any member of the team not only knows what to expect, but knows what is expected of them.
 You should be able to open any file in a team project you're working on and, beyond anyone that likes to pick quirky variable names, or that Brit who keeps putting u's where they belong,